Potomac Marble was used for columns in the US House of Representatives when Benjamin Latrobe rebuilt the Capitol after it was burned in 1814

 Source: US Geological Survey (USGS), Geologic Map of Loudoun County, Virginia

 Layers of limestone and dolomite originally deposited on a flat ocean bottom have been uplifted, broken, transported, redeposited, and in some cases metamorphosed.
-Starting in the 1700's, the calcium-rich deposits were recognized as a valuable resource for agriculural fertilizer.
+Starting in the 1700's, the calcium-rich deposits were recognized as a valuable resource for agricultural fertilizer.

 the limestone deposits in Loudoun County were mined primarily for agricultural lime prior to the Civil War

-Source: Library of Congress, A map of the state of Virginia, constructed in conformity to law from the late surveys authorized by the legislature and other original and authentic documents (1859) A 50' thick layer of breccia known as "Potomac Marble" was mined near Goose Creek between 1798-1949.
-By the time Thomas Jefferson was elected president, was being excavated for agricultural fertilizer and for building stomne.
+A 50' thick layer of breccia known as "Potomac Marble" was mined near Goose Creek between 1798-1949.
+By the time Thomas Jefferson was elected president, it was being excavated for agricultural fertilizer and for building stone.
 Primary quarries were near Goose Creek in Loudoun County and next to the Chesapeake and Ohio Canal in Montgomery County, Maryland.
-Despite the name, the rock was not limestone metamorphosed into marble.
-Instead, cobbles and pebble of broken rock were encased like marbles in a matrix of limestone.

 the older dolostone/limestone was redeposited in the Triassic Period to form the limestone-rich Leesburg Member ("Trbl")